 move command is implicit.

-That means, you dont need to write
+That means, if you do not write

-move and everything which is not
+move, everything which is not

 recognised as a command is interpreted as a move.

 So, the following commands do the same:

 If you want to play as black, use